-For business owners to obtain many of the items required from OTC, the agency has hard copies at its offices or several downloadable, instructional documents or packets on its website with the needed information and application forms.
-For example, the Oklahoma Business Registration Packet or Packet A contains information and the forms to apply for a sales tax permit or to set-up an income tax withholding account.
-In addition, an application for many items can also now be made online from OTC’s website and be obtained within 5 days, while applying by mail might take 6-8 weeks.
-If a permit or account item is needed faster than 5 days, then the business owner can, physically, go into the Oklahoma City or Tulsa OTC offices to apply and obtain the needed items the same day.
-Note that the office addresses and telephone numbers for the 2 offices are on the website.
+For business owners to obtain many of the items required from OTC, the agency has paper copies at its offices and downloadable, instructional documents or packets on its website with the needed information and application forms.
+For example, the Oklahoma Business Registration Packet or Packet A contains information and the forms to apply for a sales tax permit or to set up an income tax withholding account.
+In addition, an application for many items can also now be made online from OTC’s website and be obtained within five days, while applying by mail might take six to eight weeks.
+If a permit or account item is needed faster than five days, then the business owner can, physically, go into the Oklahoma City or Tulsa OTC offices to apply and obtain the needed items the same day.

 For retailers to sell meat, eggs or dairy products, additional permits or licenses are required from the Oklahoma Department of Agriculture, Food and Forestry (ODA).

 To sell prepared foods and non-alcohol beverages, a restaurant in Oklahoma is required to obtain a food establishment license, plus food handlers’ permits (for certain employees) from its assigned county health department office.
 The assigned county health department offices in the state can be obtained from the Oklahoma State Department of Health (OSDH).

 Selling Beer, Wine or Mixed Drinks